ajittupe2548/ajit-tupe-portfolio/README.md

 ## Deployment

 This project is set up for easy deployment on Vercel.
-Connect your GitHub repository to Vercel and it will automatically deploy your main branch.
+Connect your GitHub repository to Vercel and it will automatically deploy your master branch.

 ## Customization

 -   Modify the components in `src/components/` to change the layout and design of your portfolio
 -   Update the `src/app/` directory to add or modify pages

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License